clong/dl-docs/content/deployment/esxi.md

 3. **(1 Minute)** Once the Packer builds finish, verify that you now see Windows10, WindowsServer2016, and Ubuntu2004 in your ESXi console
 ![Ansible](https://github.com/clong/DetectionLab/blob/master/img/esxi_console.png?raw=true)

-{{% notice warning %}}
-There is a bug (https://github.com/clong/DetectionLab/issues/712) with the logger VM where the CD-ROM is not properly being ejected/removed from the VM.
-After you've seen that Ubuntu2004 is in your ESXi console, click into the VM details > Edit > Click the little "x" on the row with the CD-ROM drive to remove the device entirely.
-Hopefully this step won't be needed after the root cause of this issue is determined.
-{{% /notice %}}

 4. **(5 Minutes)** In `DetectionLab/ESXi`, [Create a terraform.tfvars file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files) (RECOMMENDED) to override the default variables listed in variables.tf.
 ![variablestfvars](https://clo.ng/img/2020/11/variablestfvars.png)